PaulEmileChantrel/neural-net-for-mniset-dataset-classification/README.md

 </p>

-Even for a human, some of this images are not easy to classify.
+Even for a human, some of this images are not easy to classify!